szermatt/mistty/docs/source/usage.rst

 - `corfu <https://github.com/minad/corfu>`_
 - `company-mode <http://company-mode.github.io>`_

+Emacs `hippie-expand` also works.
+That's not completion, but it's close.

 Other packages might work or might be made to work with some efforts.
-Auto-completion is usually the main challenge :ref:`autocomplete` for some pointers.
+Auto-completion is usually the main challenge.
+See :ref:`autocomplete` for some pointers.
 Please :ref:`file a bug <reporting>` if you encounter issues with other completion packages.

 Autosuggestions
 ^^^^^^^^^^^^^^^
 .. index::
    pair: variable; mistty-wrap-capf-functions

-:code:`completion-at-point` is defined as completing the text *around* the point.
+:code:`completion-at-point` completes the text *around* the point.
 This is generally convenient, but gets confused by shell autosuggestions, available in Fish or ZSH.

 What if you typed "com" and the shell helpfully suggests "completion"?